arashkhoeini/infonce/README.md

 # InfoNCE Loss - PyTorch Implementation

-This repository contains a PyTorch implementation of the InfoNCE loss.
-The implementation supports both unsupervised and supervised InfoNCE loss.
+The **InfoNCE loss** (Information Noise-Contrastive Estimation) is commonly used in contrastive learning to maximize the similarity between positive pairs while minimizing it between negative pairs.
+This repository provides a PyTorch implementation supporting both unsupervised and supervised modes.

 ## Classes